Last updated on June 4th, 2021

-- These antimicrobials can be used in the body sites where it may be concentrated in the focus of infection (eg, quinolones and β-lactam in urine) or or when a higher than normal dosage of a drug can be used (eg, β-lactam) because of its low toxicity.
+- These antimicrobials can be used in the body sites where they may be concentrated in the focus of infection (eg, quinolones and β-lactam in urine) or when a higher than normal dosage of a drug can be used (eg, β-lactam) because of its low toxicity.

 - The antimicrobial agent may still be effective against the tested isolate but response rates may be lower than for susceptible isolates